cs124/labs/Lab3_InformationRetrieval_Solutions.md

 Now that you’ve played around with definitions of precision and recall, it’s time to come up with your own scenarios.

 5. Write a scenario related to an IR or broader NLP task where you would need to prioritize *either* precision over recall or recall over precision.
 Clearly define what constitutes a “true positive” in your scenario, as in the examples above.
-EXplain why the chosen metric is more important.
+Explain why the chosen metric is more important.
 Some domains you might consider writing scenarios about include: criminal justice applications (like recidivism risk assessments), medical diagnoses, or loan approval systems.
 ```
 Any answer with justification is valid.
 Example scenarios for precision over recall are: criminal justice applications, like recidivism risk assessments (scenarios where false positives could be costly).